Alpha Group (Ukraine)

-Special Group "Alpha" is an elite Ukrainian Spetsnaz group, branch of the Security Service of Ukraine; and a successor of the Soviet Union's Alpha Group.
+The Special Group "Alpha" (ЦСО "А" СБУ) is the only tier one spetsnaz unit of the Security Service of Ukraine (SBU); and a successor of the Soviet Union's Alpha Group.
 Group Alpha is one of the top divisions of the special forces of Ukraine.

+The unit's missions primarily involve anti-irregular military, black operations, counterterrorism, direct action, executive protection, high-value targets capture or elimination, hostage rescue, irregular warfare, long-range penetration, special operations that are high risk and very sensitive, and special reconnaissance.

 History

 On 28 July 1974, Alpha Group was created on the orders of the KGB Chairman, Yuri Andropov, in the aftermath of the 1972 Munich massacre.
 It might have been established as a response to West Germany's creation of Grenzschutzgruppe 9 (or GSG 9).
 By attaching a special-purpose unit to the office of the First Chief Directorate in Moscow (later the Seventh Directorate), it was hoped that the Soviet Union's defensive capacity against terrorist attacks would increase significantly.
 At the time, other, more offensive special forces of the KGB included the groups Zenit and Kaskad/Omega.
 Another important mission for Alpha was to provide security for the Soviet leadership against enemy special forces in times of crisis or war.

 Later, territorial Alpha units were established across the Soviet Union.
 An Alpha detachment in Ukraine was created on March 3, 1990, when the order was given to the Chief of the 7th Directorate of the KGB to establish 10th group (Kyiv) Group 'A' Services EIR 7th Directorate of the KGB.
 The selection process was rigorous.
 Of the initial 120 KGB candidates, only 15 passed the rigorous selection course to establish the first detachment under the leadership of commander Peter Feliksovich Zakrevskii.